A2-ai/slurmtools/README.md

 <!-- badges: end -->

 `slurmtools` is a collection of utility functions suitable for interacting with slurm and submitting nonmem jobs.
+There are three main functions of `slurmtools`

+1.  `submit_slurm_jobs` - submits a job to slurm via `sbatch`.
+The job is defined by a template file that is filled in during the call of this function
+2.  `get_slurm_jobs` - gives a tibble of currently runing jobs via `squeue`.
+3.  `cancel_slurm_jobs` - cancels a running slurm job via `scancel`.

 ## Installation